ngardiner/proxmox_vswrouter/README.md

 ## Current Status

-   * New bridge interfaces - implemented
+   * New VLAN interfaces - implemented (non-HA only)
-   * Delete bridge interfaces - implemented
+   * Delete bridge interfaces - implemented (non-HA only)
    * New bridge - not implemented
    * Delete bridge - not implemented
    * Define routing table - not implemented
+   * Define routing table routes - not implemented
    * Enforce routing table - not implemented
-   * Update incorrect IP address - not implemented
+   * Update incorrect IP address - implemented (non-HA only)
-   * Add HA IP address - not implemented